- The Poqet PC was a remarkable computer produced by Poqet Computers Corporation in 1989.

 Poqet PC Review

-We tested the Poqet Pc to check if it was a powerful mini-computer to give you our experience.
+We tested the Poqet Pc to check if it was a powerful mini-computer so we could share our experience.
 First, talking about the size, we had no trouble carrying the ultraportable computer for our fieldwork.
 It could fit on a small bag pack and was not prone to breaking; therefore, it gave us an easy time moving around our research area.

 The calendar appointment scheduler was another commendable built-in software that made our work more efficient.
 Since our work involved moving from place to place and getting data from different community members, we needed a tool to remind us of upcoming events.
 The calendar appointment scheduler also helped us never to miss any survey on our worklist.